• Skip to main content

 The Weekly Trade Report – by L.C.
 The USMCA may move soon to a vote on the Senate floor, but the National Taxpayers Union (NTU) writes that “North American trade policy is too important to rush.”
 Congressional leaders leading the stampede are behaving like “timeshare salesmen…in trying to create a sense of scarcity and urgency […]

-Filed Under: Trade Tagged: Green New Deal, International Labor Organizatin (ILO), Paris Agreement, right-to-work laws, Trade Promotion Authority, USMCA, WTO
+Filed Under: Trade Tagged With: Green New Deal, International Labor Organizatin (ILO), Paris Agreement, right-to-work laws, Trade Promotion Authority, USMCA, WTO

 A clarion call